Kerala HC refuses to interfere with plea for state to impose 14-day institutional quarantine for foreign returnees

 Advocate Harees Beeran, appearing for the petitioner, said that the Central government has advised a 14-day mandatory quarantine period but Kerala government has advised quarantine for only seven.

-Representing the state, additional advocate general P Vijayakumar said that only those tested negative for COVID-19 were allowed to board flight to Indian from the UAE.
+Representing the state, additional advocate general Renjith Thampan said that only those tested negative for COVID-19 were allowed to board flight to Indian from the UAE.

 "Centre has appreciated the arrangements made by Kerala government in handling the foreign returnees.
 There are practical difficulties in sending pregnant women, children aged below 10, and those above 75 year to institutional quarantine.
 So, the state has advised seven days home quarantine.
 The MHA is expected to issue necessary clarifications in that regard," he added.